-\paragraph{$X\rightarrow E$ task.}As mentioned above, we first gather $n$ $Z_i E$ exemplar pairs $(s_{Z_i},t^{\scriptstyle i}_{E})$ with $Z_i \in \mathcal{Z}$ where $\mathcal{Z}$ is a diverse set of languages with various writing systems, lexical and regional characteristics, such as French (Fr) and Chinese (Zh), and $Z_i \neq \{X,E\}$.
-Such exemplars can be collected by randomly selecting a single sentence from unlabeled data of the respective language $Z_i$ and using unsupervised MT models \citep{criss2020} to translate them into $E$.
-From that, we can perform translation of input $s_X$ into $E$ with LLM $\theta$ by conditioning the LDP prompts as:
+\paragraph{$X\rightarrow E$ task.}As mentioned above, we first gather $n$ $Z_i E$ exemplar pairs $(z_i,e^{z_i})$ with $Z_i \in \mathcal{Z}$ and $\mathcal{Z}$ being a diverse set of languages with various writing systems, lexical and regional characteristics, such as Chinese (Zh), and $Z_i \notin \{X,E\}$.
+Such exemplars can be collected from unlabeled data $z_i$ of the respective language $Z_i$ and using unsupervised MT models to translate them into $E$ (for unsupervised tasks) as $e^{z_i}$, or from labeled few-shot pairs (for zero-shot tasks).
+From that, we can perform translation of an input $x$ of language $X$ into $E$ with an LLM ($\theta$) by conditioning the LDP prompts as: